ChakradharSai5/my-notes/content/1 Knowledge Hub/2 Functional Notes/1 Career Notes/2 General Technical Notes/3 Power Plant Commerce/Grid code related/Day ahead Scheduling.md

 	- this is unfair, so they made amendment in IEGC 2023,
 		- first amendment, they made rule that after 1430Hrs, beneficiary can reduce up to their own 55%, however this still did not solve the problem completely, as it is so may happen that the one of many beneficiary's 55% might be less than 55% of generators
 		- Hence, another amendment came, where they said that the beneficiaries' can reduce SG after 1430Hrs, only up to limitation from generators 55%, which shall beg the question how to distribute, simply, based on the beneficiary's ratio of SG they have given, it is derived by simply ratio of their SG
-- It is imperative to note that, this all works after 1430Hrs, to save us from having SG below technical minimum, however there's a chance we might get SG below Techmin before 1430Hrs, which may or may not get compensated by [[SCED]] or [[SCUC]] or [[RTM]]
+- It is imperative to note that, this all works after 1430Hrs, to save us from having SG below technical minimum, however there's a chance we might get SG below Tech min before 1430Hrs, which may or may not get compensated by [[SCED]] or [[SCUC]] or [[RTM]]
 - We have discussed up to 1430Hrs, from here to 2355hrs, many things happen related to RTM, SCED & Ancillary services, we don't need to know that
-**NOTE**: From here that is 2335Hrs, we can say real time starts, we say so, because, for 00Hrs, the process of running software for calculating stuff related to RTM or Network, all these real time things, shall start and finalize from 2335hrs, is what I understood, and final shedule gets published by RLDC and D-day starts at 0000Hrs
+**NOTE**: From here that is 2335Hrs, we can say real time starts, we say so, because, for 00Hrs, the process of running software for calculating stuff related to RTM or Network, all these real time things, shall start and finalize from 2335hrs, is what I understood, and final schedule gets published by RLDC and D-day starts at 0000Hrs

 May refer [[Components of SG]], for even better understanding